-This course is designed to provide the necessary background information for participation in a servicelearning project.
+This course is designed to provide the necessary background information for participation in a service-learning project.
 It covers the natural resources of American Samoa and their cultural use.
 Students will be provided information about the listed topics and have the opportunity to conduct further research.
 They will also learn about the resources and culture of other countries and make comparisons among the different systems.
 (Note: 3 lecture credits)

-Note: AGR 200/MSC 200 Introduction to Aquaculture (3) has been removed from the ACNR department.
-MSC 200 Introduction to Aquaculture is the course to replace AGR 200.
+Note: MSC 200 Introduction to Aquaculture is the course to replace AGR 200.

-AGR 250 Introduction to Horticulture (4) Prerequisite: BIO 180
+AGR 250: Introduction to Horticulture (4)

+Prerequisite: BIO 180